Homemade Mashed Potatoes

 Season the potatoes with salt and pepper to taste and stir over medium-low heat until everything is hot and well blended, about 2 minutes.

-Cooking Tip for Perfect Mashed Potatoes
+Cooking Tips for the Best Mashed Potatoes

 When you add the butter and the milk and cream mixture to the potatoes and stir at first it will look like the potatoes are way too liquidy.
 Don’t worry, when the mashed potatoes are returned to the heat they will thicken up and become perfectly fluffy.

-Mashed Potatoes Variations
+Homemade Mashed Potatoes Variations

 Lots of things can be added to mashed potatoes to make them special.
 The amounts here are for the whole recipe.
 You may want to toss one or two peeled garlic cloves into the pot and simmer them with the potatoes, then mash them, too.